01 of 06

 Pitchers for Tildy's Cabin Quilt Pattern

-Many years ago, my sister Donna made a king size applique quilt for me, a pitchers and bowl design inspired by my collection of vintage spongeware.
-I reduced the scale of the pitchers for this small quilt and combined them with Courthouse Steps quilt blocks, a variation of traditional Log Cabin quilt blocks.
+The scale of the pitchers for this small quilt is reduced and combined with Courthouse Steps quilt blocks, a variation of traditional Log Cabin quilt blocks.

 The blocks are sewn together on point.
 Half Courthouse Steps blocks replace setting triangles around the quilt's edge and quarter blocks complete the corners.